Basic White Frosting (dairy/sugar/gluten free)

 ¼ cup full-fat coconut milk*

-1 Tbsp xylitol (finely ground into a powder) or 1 pinch of white stevia powder
+1 Tbsp xylitol (fine ground into powder) or pinch of white stevia powder

 1 Tbsp arrowroot

-- Mix with hand blender until creamy; careful not to over-mix.
+- Mix with hand blender until creamy; do not to over-mix.

-- Place in fridge for a few minutes to harden up if it gets soft and mushy.
+- Place in fridge for few minutes to harden if gets soft and mushy.